FORMER BC Family Relations Act

 making the safety of children a key goal of the best interests of the child test.

-In addition, it creates a new type of order – a protection order – to replace the existing Family Relations Act restraining orders.
+In addition, The Family Law Act creates a new type of order – a protection order – to replace the previous Family Relations Act restraining orders.
 Protection orders will limit contact and communication between family members where there is a safety risk.

 To ensure there is a consistent and effective approach in cases where safety is at risk, breaches of protection orders under both the Family Law Act and the Child, Family and Community Services Act will be a criminal offence.